O'Connor (ACT)

 AreaSearch assessment of residential development drivers sees a low level of activity in O'Connor, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows O'Connor averaged approximately 24 new dwelling approvals annually over the past five financial years, totalling an estimated 122 homes.
+AreaSearch analysis of ABS building approval numbers shows O'Connor averaged around 24 new dwelling approvals annually over the past five financial years, totalling an estimated 122 homes.
 As of FY-26, 19 approvals have been recorded.
-The area has experienced population decline while maintaining adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
 New properties are constructed at an average expected cost of $543,000, indicating a focus on the premium segment.

 Frequently Asked Questions - Development